-Location: Cabinetry / Wardrobe Doors Internal Areas
+Location: Finding: Cabinetry / Wardrobe Doors Internal Areas

-Finding: Cabinetry - Loose hinges / Re-adjustment
+cabinetry - Loose hinges / Re-adjustment

-Several cupboard / wardrobe doors are not level and detract from the operational state of the cabinetry and doors.
+Several cupboards / wardrobe doors are not level and detract from the operational state of the cabinetry and doors.

 Upon further inspection, it was noted that the hinges to the cupboard doors have deteriorated or just need adjustment.
-This as a result over time that they have just come loose or deteriorated from their original fixing.